Fundraising ideas

 Quick summary: Plan a school concert where the kids are the stars.
 Sell tickets to parents and/or the wider community.

 Bonus options: Music not your school’s thing?
-Anything that gives children a chance to shine (and that proud parents will pay to watch) will work.
-It could be a talent show, a sports day, or a quirky sports challenge like an egg and spoon race or a tug-of-war.
+Anything that gives children a chance to shine, and that proud parents will pay to watch will work - it could be a talent show or sports day.
 Remember that parents can be even more competitive than kids, so add opportunities for them to take part for extra fundraising fun.

-Make it a success: Get organised ahead of time with this practical school concert planning checklist.
-These brilliant tips for organising a school concert are aimed at music teachers but will be useful for any organisers.
-Or use this step-by-step guide to organising a school talent show or tips for a successful sports day.
+Make it a success: Get organised with this school concert checklist.
+These tips for organising a school concert are aimed at teachers but are useful for any organisers.
+Or use this guide to organising a school talent show or tips for a successful sports day.

 Non-uniform day